How To Integrate Third-Party Merchant Accounts With Quickbooks

-That’s why we’ve compiled this list of highly rated credit card processors that also offer QuickBooks integration.
-The following providers are divided into two groups: those with direct integration and those with indirect integration.
+We’ve compiled a list below of highly rated credit card processors and that also offer QuickBooks integration.
+The following merchant services providers offer either direct integration or indirect integration.
 Providers with direct integration offer solutions like payment gateways, plugins, or APIs that seamlessly transfer your transaction details and payment history from your merchant account to QuickBooks.
 Providers with indirect integration can still be used with QuickBooks, but they may require you to take extra steps such as manually uploading reports or signing up with a third-party service.
+Each description below will provide further insight.

 E-Commerce Made Easy